cakcora/multiversePy/config/README.md

 * minor_max - Additional poisoning on second level rf
 * n_cv_folds - Number of folds for cross validation of inner loop
 * n_estimators - Number of estimators used in random forest model
+* sample_size - Set to 0 to simply take entire dataset, otherwise set to sample size
-* param_grid - Parameters for [hyperparameter](https://scikit-learn.org/stable/modules/ensemble.html#random-forest-parameters) optimization of random forests
+* param_grid - Parameters for hyperparameter optimization of random forests
 * test_fraction - \[0, 100\] Percentage of dataset used for test data
 * out_csv_dir - Folder for output csv files
+* temp_csv_dir - Folder for temporary csv files
+* preprocess_dir - Folder for preprocessed csv files
-* graph_dir - Folder for saved output graphs
+* matrix_dir - Folder for saved confusion matrices
+* datasets - List of dataset csv files in preprocess_dir folder

-## Dataset Configs
+## Preprocess Configs

 Specify settings for each dataset.
 There are default options that can be overridden by defining them for the individual dataset.

-* sample_size - Set to 0 to simply take entire dataset, otherwise set to sample size
+* out_dir - Folder to store preprocessed datasets
-* data_path - The actual dataset
+* data_path - Input dataset
 * ordinal_encode_columns - Array of column numbers to encode ordinal (one-hot is default)
+* drop_columns - Array of column numbers to drop
+* datetime_columns - Array of column numbers to convert to datetime
 * class_column - Column number of the dataset labels